Impact

 Risk and Exploitability

-The vulnerability can potentially allow an attacker with the ability to trigger MSI allocation failures on a PCI endpoint to corrupt kernel memory, which may lead to privilege escalation or denial of service.
-The lack of an EPSS score means exploitation probability is currently unknown, but the nature of the flaw suggests high potential severity.
-The vulnerability is not listed in CISA’s KEV catalog, implying no publicly known exploits, yet the kernel could be strategically targeted.
-An attacker would need to control a PCI endpoint or influence MSI allocation, so the attack vector is local to the host that owns the device.
+This vulnerability can potentially allow an attacker with the ability to trigger MSI allocation failures on a PCI endpoint to corrupt kernel memory, potentially leading to privilege escalation or denial of service.
+The CVSS score of 5.5 indicates moderate severity, while the EPSS score of <1% shows a low likelihood of exploitation.
+The vulnerability is not listed in CISA’s KEV catalog, implying no publicly known exploits.
+An attacker would need local control of the host that owns the device, or the ability to influence MSI allocation, to exploit this flaw.

 OpenCVE Enrichment